CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - **Replay Attacks.** Services SHOULD implement additional measures (e.g., nonces) for replay-sensitive operations.
 - **Revocation Limitations.** Offline verification cannot check real-time revocation status, and therefore the protocol relies on short validity periods rather than revocation checking.

+## Denial of Service

+Several aspects of the protocol present potential denial of service vectors:

+1. **Resource-exhaustion attacks**: Attackers could submit malformed or excessively complex signature bundles requiring significant resources to parse and validate, particularly during DNSSEC chain and certificate validation.
+2. **Large bundles**: The protocol doesn't inherently limit signature bundle size.
+Services SHOULD enforce maximum bundle sizes appropriate to their use case to prevent resource exhaustion.
+3. **Certificate chain complexity**: Bundles with extremely long certificate chains may cause excessive processing time or memory consumption during validation.

 ## Key Management

 Proper key management is essential for the security of the DomainAuth protocol.
 The following requirements and recommendations apply:

 - **Key Generation.** DomainAuth REQUIRES a Cryptographically-Secure Pseudorandom Number Generator (CSPRNG) compliant with {{RFC4086}}.
-Implementations SHOULD integrate an existing CSPRNG implementation instead of creating their own.
+Implementations SHOULD integrate an existing CSPRNG instead of creating their own.
 - **Key Storage.** Private keys MUST be protected from unauthorised access.
 Organisation private keys SHOULD be stored with the highest level of protection available, preferably in Hardware Security Modules (HSMs).
 Member private keys SHOULD be protected with appropriate measures, such as operating system security mechanisms or hardware tokens.
 - **Key Rotation.** Organisations SHOULD establish a regular schedule for rotating their keys.
 Given the nature of the protocol, DomainAuth TXT records for old keys MAY be removed as soon as the new key is deployed without affecting signatures produced with the old key.
 - **Key Compromise.** In the event of a key compromise, immediate rotation is REQUIRED and the compromised key's TXT record MUST be removed as soon as possible.